STEM OPT Extension

 If you apply for STEM OPT and it is pending longer than the 180-day grace period you have after your regular OPT expires, you will still remain in status until the STEM OPT application is adjudicated.
 If the application is taking longer than the expected USCIS's I-765 processing times, you may be eligible to submit an inquiry via USCIS's e-Request website here.

 You can also consider filing for Premium Processing for an additional fee by following the instructions here.
-Premium Processing guarantees that your application will be adjudicated in 30 calendar days, plus 1-3 weeks shipping time to receive your EAD.
+Premium Processing guarantees that your application will be adjudicated in 30 business days, plus 1-3 weeks shipping time to receive your EAD.

 9. How many unemployment days do I have on STEM OPT?